Monolingual and Multilingual Misinformation Detection for Low-Resource Languages: A Comprehensive Survey: Future Directions

 \subsection{(A)pplications for Social Impact}

 The impact of misinformation is profound, particularly in regions where LRLs are spoken, and where the effects of misinformation can be exacerbated by limited access to verified information \cite{satapara2024fighting}.
-As such, there is a critical need to incentivize research that focuses on social good, particularly for information integrity.
-This can be achieved through awarding projects that aim to develop applications tailored to LRLs, as well as through academic and industry partnerships that prioritize ethical AI solutions.
+As such, there is a need for research that focuses on social good, particularly information integrity.
+This can be achieved through awarding projects that aim to develop applications tailored to LRLs \cite{siminyu2021ai4d}, as well as through academic and industry partnerships that prioritize ethical AI solutions \cite{mukhija2021designing}.